 What is A Classical Thanksgiving Devotional?

-A Classic Thanksgiving Devotional is a 30 Day Thanksgiving anthology, of over 150+pages of daily:
+A Classic Thanksgiving Devotional is a 30 Day Thanksgiving anthology, of 150+page assortment of daily:

 Acts of Thanksliving (activity)